nicholasrq/redux-process/readme.md

 ## Importing

-Both ES6 modules and CommonJS styles are supported, so you're free to choose you preferred way to import Processor:
+Both ES6 modules and CommonJS styles are supported, so you're free to choose you the way to import Processor:

 ### ES6 style